-State officials and attorneys can seek injunctive relief, statutory damages for violation of CAN-SPAM that impacts the state’s residents.
+State officials and attorneys can seek injunctive relief and statutory damages for violation of CAN-SPAM that impacts the state's residents.

-Internet service providers can pursue claims for certain violations of the CAN-SPAM act like false header information, lack of warning for emails with sexually explicit content.
+Internet service providers can pursue claims for certain violations of the CAN-SPAM act like false header information and lack of warning for emails with sexually explicit content.

 The last thing you want is to be concerned about potential fines from anti-spam and data-protection regulations like the CAN-SPAM Act, GDPR, and CASL.
 And it will be the case if you don't follow the compliance conditions.